Eduard Roschmann: Extradition negotiations

 The U.S. Embassy in Argentina sent a cable to the State Department which reported the situation and contained the following comment:

 Death

 Roschmann died in Asunción, Paraguay, on 8 August 1977.

 The body initially went unclaimed, and questions were raised as to whether the dead man was, in fact, Roschmann.
-The body bore papers in the name of "Federico Wegener", a known Roschmann alias, and was missing two toes on one foot and three on the other, consistent with Roschmann's known war injuries.
+The body bore papers in the name of "Federico Wegener", a known Roschmann alias, and was missing two toes on one foot and three on the other, consistent with Roschmann's known post-war injuries.
 Emilio Wolf, a delicatessen owner in Asunción who had been a prisoner under Roschmann, positively identified the body as Roschmann's.
 Simon Wiesenthal, however, was sceptical of the identification, claiming that a man matching Roschmann's description had been spotted in Bolivia only one month earlier.
 "I wonder who died for him?" he said.

+On the other hand, a report made five days after his death stated that the international police agency Interpol had confirmed the fingerprints on the body as matching prints of Roschmann on file at Argentina's police agency in Buenos Aires, and Wiesenthal said at that time that although he at first had doubted Paraguayan reports, he was "75 percent sure" that the body was that of Roschmann.

 Fictional portrayal

 A fictionalised version of Roschmann was given in Frederick Forsyth's novel The Odessa File.
 A film version of the novel was released in 1974, where Roschmann was played by Austrian actor Maximilian Schell.
 In the book and the film, Roschmann is portrayed as a ruthlessly efficient killer.
 Nazi hunter Simon Wiesenthal was portrayed in the film by actor Shmuel Rodensky.
 Wiesenthal himself also functioned as a "documentary advisor".
 Historian Schneider sharply disputes this fictionalised image of Roschmann.
 She describes this fiction novel as "lurid" and containing "many inaccuracies".
 Among the inaccuracies of Forsyth's fictional version of Roschmann are: